Semantic Search

 Example:

-In the second query, Semantic Search looks for content that broadly fits your intended meaning (IT support for government), rather than just documents containing the words “IT services contract.”
+In the second query, Semantic Search looks for content that broadly fits your intended meaning rather than just simply searched for matches containing the words IT, networkin, or cabling.

-Choose “Semantic.”
-Type your query as a phrase or question.
+Choose “Semantic” from the drop down Type your query as a phrase or question.

 Example: “Upcoming technology contracts in artificial intelligence.”